 On Saturday, September 6th, I walked down Ossington Street.
 It felt like the last breath of a short, cool summer.
 The street was lively and colorful.

 Callum Schuster’s exhibition is all about limits: He uses only the sphere and only in black and white.
 Any evidence of the human hand has been expunged from the work.
 Numerous spheres were created in various media.
 Each sphere is divided in half: one half a dense matte black and the other half dazzling matte white.
 The sphere’s were twirling, white sphere’s becoming black spheres, they were lined up, tilted, embedded in frosted plexiglass, some larger, some smaller, all extremely controlled, modulated, calm.
 The artist made animated films and sculptures of black and white spheres spinning in the same steady, controlled way.
 The work had the feel of an architectural or maybe mathematical model; pristine, artfully constructed, and indeed, the artist has stated he is interested in measurement.
 It is dry, cool, extremely clean – bordering on obsessively clean – work.

 The tall, elegant co-director of O’Born Contemporary, Rachel Anne Farquharson, was very gracious.
 I scanned the artist’s statement and asked her what is the meaning of “praxis.”
 (The context was the “praxis of painting.”)
 She told me it means “practice” in Greek.
-I didn’t know what to make of that and she looked a little sheepish.
-She mentioned the artist’s cleanliness, obsessiveness, tidyness etc. and has also been quite taken with his intelligence.
+I didn’t know what to make of that.
+She mentioned the artist’s cleanliness, obsessiveness, tidiness etc. and has also been quite taken with his intelligence.

 The overwhelming sense of this show is how removed the work is from the anything that’s going on just outside the white gallery cube.
 I can relate to that specific focus and can understand that someone might not want to even read a newspaper in the ghastly summer of 2014.